 Given the recent pandemic, is probably even more the reason to take some caution as well when using recreational facilities, like public or private gyms.

-One final study that we found indicated similar findings of gym equipment, but also gave a better perspective of the results.
+One final study that we found indicated similar findings of gym equipment.
+However, gave a better perspective of the results.
 The study included sampling of 27 pieces of gym equipment.
 Results indicated that over 70% of bacteria found are potentially harmful to humans.
 Other results showed comparisons of bacteria on an exercise bike having 39x more bacteria then a reusable lunch tray, and free weights having 362x more bacteria then a toilet seat.
 Crazy right!

 Another commonly used at home cleaning solution you could prepare includes, warm water, vinegar, as well as adding a small amount of tea tree oil.

 If you are a beginner and you don’t want to spend a bunch of money on supplies, this is a great option because most pantries have readily available vinegar.

 One of the most recommended options is a mild liquid dish detergent, coupled with warm water in a spray bottle.

 What and how you wipe your mat matters.
 It probably seems naturally to really want to scrub away after reading this post with the strongest, most abrasive of sponges.
 Regardless of what you may be thinking after reading the research, as long as you are cleaning with the appropriate solutions, using a simple microfiber cloth works wonders.
 Abrasive materials may cause breakdown of your mat or for it to loose some of “it’s stickiness”.